zenrocklabs/zenrock-docs/docs/docs/testnet-guides/setup.md

 First you need to install the correct wallet to interact with zrChain.

 At the time of writing, we support the [Keplr wallet](https://www.keplr.app/) - support for other wallets will be added in the near future.
-Once you have fully installed Keplr (including making a back-up of the wallet seedphrase), go to our web (TODO - Link) to connect your wallet with the testnet.
+Once you have fully installed Keplr (including making a back-up of the wallet seedphrase), go to the [web application](https://web.gardia.zenrocklabs.io/) to connect your wallet with the testnet.

 To manage your Zenrock account in Keplr, add the Zenrock network to the list of visible chains:
 `Open Keplr` —> `Settings` —> `Manage Chain Visibility` —> `Search for “Zenrock”` —> `set checkbox`